-But if you have supply, and there are a lot of other people just staring on the sidelines ready to get out, they’re just standing and watching you push a car up a hill, that car is going to eventually go back down, because the hill is never ending, the market can typically go to infinity.
+But if you have supply, and there are a lot of other people just starting on the sidelines ready to get out, they’re just standing and watching you push a car up a hill, that car is going to eventually go back down, because the hill is never-ending, the market can typically go to infinity.

 You look at the energy, when are people stepping up to help you push that car higher.
 And then when are they just standing around watching you?
 Because that’s when you get the selling action, when people aren’t’ buying, when things are at high levels, when it’s difficult, most people are not going to step up to the plate.

-It’s like writing a book, some people wonder and ask, how come I write book, or how do I write a book? or I can’t write a book, and they’ll put all these doubts in place, and when you have those doubts they’re just standing on the line side, because it take so a lot more energy to write a book and get one done, than it does just simply asking about it, talking about it or watching someone else do it.
+It’s like writing a book, some people wonder and ask, how come I write a book, or how do I write a book?
+Or I can’t write a book, and they’ll put all these doubts in place, and when you have those doubts they’re just standing on the line side, because it takes so a lot more energy to write a book and get one done, than it does just simply asking about it, talking about it or watching someone else do it.

-But when you have supply, there’s so much books, there’s just so many books and you have 50 copies of the same book, sitting in your drawer, you don’t mind giving one away to your good friend, and that’s what happens with stocks, as they get into that level, the overhead level of resistance, you just have some much of it at higher levels that they continue to sell off.
+But when you have supply, there are so many books, there’s just so many books, and you have 50 copies of the same book, sitting in your drawer, you don’t mind giving one away to your good friend, and that’s what happens with stocks, as they get into that level, the overhead level of resistance, you just have some much of it at higher levels that they continue to sell off.

 Here we’re looking at an intraday chart.
-We ‘relooking at a chart that’s just looking at a 5 minute chart, but you can take this out into a 10 minute, a 15 minute, 30minute, an hour chart, all hose different time frames, and you can see how it really starts to work and pay out.
+We ‘relooking at a chart that’s just looking at a 5-minute chart, but you can take this out into a 10 minute, a 15 minute, 30minute, an hour chart, all those different time frames, and you can see how it starts to work and payout.

-The longer the timeframe that you take support and resistance out, the more important it becomes.
-So, you can see that here as I look at the SPY, I’ve taken this out to December 2015 and we are at 2010.
+The longer the timeframe that you take to support and resistance out, the more critical it becomes.
+So, you can see that here as I look at the SPY, I’ve taken this out to December 2015, and we are at 2010.

-here you can see I’m looking at a daily chart indicated by the D right there, I’ve taken it out, I’m looking and I’m seeing where the energy is, where is the supply, where is the demand, how far is the rubber band stretch?
+Here you can see I’m looking at a daily chart indicated by the D right there, I’ve taken it out, I’m looking and I see where the energy is, where is the supply, where is the demand, how far is the rubber band stretch?
 And now we get into this daily chart.

 You’ll notice here in 4-20-2016, we get a little pop above it, but then we reject it, not enough demand to take the stock higher, so we have resistance.

-Same thing happens around June.
-People get a little bit happy, things got higher, but the demand quickly rose into supply, people said things are over extended, we’re selling, and we’re good where we’re at.
+The same thing happens around June.
+People get a little bit happy, things got higher, but the demand quickly rose into supply, people said things are overextended, we’re selling, and we’re right where we’re at.
 So selling picks up.

 In the market, most people are wrong